 Kartika Purnima will be celebrated on 29 October 2023 (Sunday), the full moon day of the Hindu month of Kartik.
 Tithi Time: October 29, 4:16 pm – October 30, 4:32 pm.

-On this auspicious day, just at daybreak, men, women and children across Odisha head for the nearest water body to set afloat toy boats with lamps, betel leaves, crackers fruits and coins.
+On this auspicious day, just at daybreak, men, women, and children across Odisha head for the nearest water body to set afloat toy boats with lamps, betel leaves, crackers fruits, and coins.

 Known as the Boita Bandana or Boat Festival, this is supposed to be a mass commemoration of the maritime glory of the people of Odisha, which was known as Kalinga in ancient times.
 But some believe the tradition is meant to offer prayers to the ancestors.

-The full moon day or 15th day of the Shukla Paksha (waxing moon) of the Kartika month is considered as Kartika Purnima.
+The full moon day or 15th day of the Shukla Paksha (waxing moon) of the Kartika month is considered Kartika Purnima.

 During this month all the pious Hindus refrain from eating fish, meat, and egg.
 All of them take a pre-dawn bath and visit temples as a matter of routine habit.
 The last five days are considered more sacred, in which there is wide participation of devotees.
 Taken together the days are called ‘Panchuka’ and the last day is the “Kartika Purnima”.